Skip to navigation

 Code variation 13 of 14Related to an enhanced feature

 Ship data blocks have an extra byte in the enhanced versions - the NEWB flags.
-This gives a total of 37 bytes per ship, compared to 36 bytes in the cassette version.
+This gives a total of 37 bytes per ship, compared to 36 bytes in the cassette and Electron versions.

 Tap on a block to expand it, and tap it again to revert.